coopTilleuls/CoopTilleulsForgotPasswordBundle/Resources/doc/getting_started.md

 Read full documentation about [usage](usage.md).

+## Integration with API Platform

+If you're installing CoopTilleulsForgotPasswordBundle in an API Platform project, it's recommended to add the routes documentation to the Swagger documentation.

+Read full documentation about [integration with API Platform](api_platform.md).

 ## Connect your manager

 By default, CoopTilleulsForgotPasswordBundle works with Doctrine ORM, but you're free to connect with any system.